 Yes, without exception.
 It is the condition upon which you were admitted to Trinity.

-Yes, all first-year students are required to complete FYE, the first year orientation program.
-The Bridge Orientation ends with lunch on Friday, and FYE activities will begin that same afternoon.
+Yes, all first-year students are required to complete Thrive, the first year orientation program.
+The Bridge Orientation ends with lunch on Friday, and Thrive activities will begin that same afternoon.
 Your parents/guardians are invited to participate in the Friday afternoon and evening orientation events.

 Yes.
 All students in the program will live on campus during orientation week to enable them to participate in both day and evening excursions.

-The residence hall staff will be on campus along with many student athletes and students who are part of the First Year Experience Committee.
+The residence hall staff will be on campus along with many student athletes and students who are part of Thrive.

 Professor Laura C. Dávalos, the director of Trinity’s Office of Learning Services, will direct the program.
 Professor Bill Boerman-Cornell will facilitate class activities, along with the help of upper class students who will also conduct evening activites.
 Professor Dávalos be teaching the Academics 101 course which is taken in the fall semester.